Action: Say NO to GM potatoes

-- Make it clear you are responding to the consultation on application number 19/R29/01 and that you do not want the GM potatoes to be released in an open field trial.
+- Make it clear that you are responding to the consultation on application number 22/R29/01 and that you do not want the GM potatoes to be released in an open field trial.

 - Use your own words.
 The notes below will help you, but please don’t copy and paste as this could lead to your submission being side-lined.

-- Include your credentials if relevant (eg if you grow or work with potatoes, or if you are a scientist).
+- Include your credentials if relevant (eg if you grow potatoes, work in the food industry, or if you are a scientist).

 - Be polite and avoid making claims you cannot back up.
-We can provide references for all of the points listed below.
+We can provide detail and references for the points summarised below.

 - Please send us a copy of your submission and any replies you receive.

 The GM potato plants are resistant to certain herbicides.
-The Sainsbury’s Lab say that this is only to allow them to identify the modified plants but if the potatoes ever get grown commercially it will not be possible to stop growers spraying those herbicides repeatedly and causing the kind of environmental harm that has been seen with Roundup Ready GM crops.
+The Sainsbury Lab say that these traits will only be used to identify the modified plants but if the potatoes ever get grown commercially it will not be possible to stop growers spraying those herbicides repeatedly and causing the kind of environmental harm that has been seen with Roundup Ready GM crops.